 - The Nigel Planer character Nicholas Craig, star of Nicholas Craig — The Naked Actor and The Nicholas Craig Masterclass.

-- Slings and Arrows, especially Those Two Guys, Frank and Cyril.
+- Slings & Arrows, especially Those Two Guys, Frank and Cyril.

 - Monty Python's Flying Circus had judges acting like this "backstage" in the courthouse.